Margaret Atwood: Political involvement

 In her dystopian novel The Handmaid's Tale (1985), all the developments take place near Boston in the United States, now known as Gilead, while Canada is portrayed as the only hope for an escape.
 To some this reflects her status of being "in the vanguard of Canadian anti-Americanism of the 1960s and 1970s".
 Critics have seen the mistreated Handmaid as Canada.
 During the debate in 1987 over a free-trade agreement between Canada and the United States, Atwood spoke out against the deal and wrote an essay opposing it.
 She said that the 2016 United States presidential election led to an increase in sales of The Handmaid's Tale.
 Amazon reported that The Handmaid's Tale was the most-read book of 2017.
+The Handmaid's Tale sequel, The Testaments, also saw a rapid increase of sales immediately following the 2024 United States presidential election, with The Handmaid's Tale reaching third in Amazon's bestseller's list.
+Following this election, Atwood wrote on X, "Despair is not an option.
+It helps no one."

+TV cameos

+In 2024, Atwood had a cameo in a season 17 episode of Murdoch Mysteries as Lorin Quinelle, an amateur ornithologist.